July 2016 Dhaka attack: Suspects, arrests and convictions

 On 16 July 2016, Police arrested three people for renting out a flat to the attackers in Bashundhara Residential Area.
 One of them was Gias Uddin Ahsan, a professor of North South University.
 The other two were his nephew Alam Chowdhury and the manager of the building Mahbubur Rahman Tuhin.
 Police found sand-filled cartons, which police suspect to be used to carry grenades thrown during the attack and used clothes in the flat.
 Police also suspect that the attackers and their associates stayed in the flat during Ramadan, and the attack plan was drafted there.

-On 26 July 2016, police raided an apartment in Kallyanpur, killing nine and tly assisted byarresting two, all of whom are believed to be part of the same group that carried out the Holey Artisan Bakery attack, and who were planning another attack.
-It is reported that the police were directing vigilantes organized as a "citizen's committee" by the local MP for Dhaka-14, Aslamul Haque.
+On 26 July 2016, police raided an apartment in Kallyanpur chasing 10 suspects, all of whom are believed to be part of the same group that carried out the Holey Artisan Bakery attack, and who were planning another large-scale attack; they killed nine and arrested one.
+It is reported that the police were directing vigilantes organised as a "citizen's committee" by the local MP for Dhaka-14, Aslamul Haque.
 Participants included members of the Awami League, Jubo League, and Chhatra League.

 On 27 August 2016, Tamim Chowdhury, the supposed mastermind of the attack, was killed in a raid on an IS safehouse in Dhaka by Bangladeshi forces.
 On 2 September his deputy Murad was killed in another raid in Dhaka's Rupnagar area.

-On 6 January 2017, Bangladeshi police shot dead two Islamist militants including Nurul Islam Marjan, a commander of a splinter group of the Jamaat-ul-Mujahideen Bangladesh (JMB) which is the prime suspect and was on a police wanted list for his role in the attack since July 2016.
+On 6 January 2017, Bangladeshi police shot dead two Islamist terrorists including Nurul Islam Marjan, a commander of a splinter group of the Jamaat-ul-Mujahideen Bangladesh (JMB) which is the prime suspect and was on a police wanted list for his role in the attack since July 2016.

 On the night of 13 January 2017, Bangladeshi counterterrorism forces arrested Jahangir Alam, man suspected of being a key planner of the attack in Tangail District.

 In December 2018, the trial of eight people accused of being Jamaat-ul-Mujahideen Bangladesh who were suspected of helping plan and supply weapons for the attack opened before a special tribunal in Dhaka.
 In November 2019 seven were convicted and sentenced to death while one was acquitted.
+After a 4 year period their death sentences were commuted down to life sentences until natural death, "Considering the brutality of the murder, the overall cruel behavior of the terrorists on the spot at the time of the incident and the tarnishing of the image of Bangladesh in the outside world, we think that justice will be ensured if each of them (seven convicts) is sentenced to life imprisonment (till natural death) in the case," the bench said in the full text of the verdict uploaded on the SC website on June 17 of 2025.
+On the 2nd of July 2025, DMP commissioner Sheikh Md.
+Sajjad Ali said "Mentionable, Holy Artisan incident was a terrorist attack and after appropriate investigations the people involved were by now exposed to justice.”
+He also highlighted police’s challenges in the country’s current situation and some irregularities during the subsequent governments.